Chemours: PFAS work caused increased sediment in Cape Fear River

 Cape Fear Public Utility Authority has started extra daily testing of the raw water to monitor the situation

-Fayetteville Works environmental manager Christel Compton made the disclosure late Wednesday night to CFPUA in the following email:
+Fayetteville Works environmental manager Christel Compton made the disclosure late Wednesday night to the utility authority in the following email:

-The authority said Thursday it immediately mobilized Wednesday night to begin sampling raw, untreated river water to monitor PFAS levels.
+The utility said Thursday it immediately mobilized Wednesday night to begin sampling raw, untreated river water to monitor PFAS levels.

 Although the agency has regularly monitored PFAS levels in the Cape Fear since 2017, this sediment sampling will be temporarily conducted daily.

-Analysis, which occurs at a contracted lab, typically takes two to three weeks, according to the authority.
+Analysis, which occurs at a contracted lab, typically takes two to three weeks, according to CFPUA.

-Staff also have contacted officials at the N.C.
-Department of Environmental Quality for guidance on addressing the situation.
+The staff also has contacted officials at the N.C.
+Department of Environmental Quality for guidance to address the situation.

 Reporter Hunter Ingram can be reached at 910-343-2327 or Hunter.Ingram@StarNewsOnline.com.